jrcarl624/FriendConnect/README.md

 ## Discord

-If you want to be notified when any changes occur to this project, you can join the discord server.
+If you want to be notified when any changes occur to this project, you can join the discord server.<br>
 **_[FriendConnect Support Server Invite](https://discord.gg/NSkPAGpu)_**

 ## How it works in game